MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 To restore the toolbar, select the **MR Toolbar** button again.

-## Annotate the Dynamics 365 Guides user's environment from Microsoft Teams mobile
+## Use Microsoft Teams mobile to annotate the Dynamics 365 Guides user's environment

 To add an annotation, select the **Ink button** (![Screenshot of the Ink button, as represented by a pencil.](media/calling-annotations-teams-ink-button.JPG)).